Faculty Performance Expectations

 - Acknowledgement that service cannot substitute for deficiencies in teaching or research

-This guidance was derived from an Academic Dean and Provost-hosted off-site held 7 August 2012.
-Discussion participants included members of the USNA Promotion and Tenure Committee and senior academic leaders, including department chairs and Faculty Senate leaders.
+This guidance was derived from an Academic Dean and Provost-hosted off-site discussion with members the USNA Promotion and Tenure Committee and senior academic leaders, including department chairs and Faculty Senate leaders.